Mohammad Rafique (cricketer): International career

 A slow-left-arm orthodox bowler, Rafique was one of the few Bangladeshi players in the ICC bowler rankings' top fifty.
-He became a permanent fixture in the national team, and was a household name in Bangladesh.
-He achieved the double of 100 wickets and 1000 runs in both formats.
+He became a permanent feature in the national team and was a household name in Bangladesh.
+He achieved the double honours of taking 100 wickets and scoring 1000 runs in both formats.

 One of the most senior players in the Bangladesh team, Rafique was better known for his abilities in ODIs early in his career.
 He was nevertheless selected to play in Bangladesh's inaugural Test against India, and showed his promise with three wickets.

 His career was almost derailed soon afterwards, when he was reported to the ICC for a suspect action.
 He was tardy in taking remedial action, and was out of the national team until 2002, when he was picked for the home series against South Africa.
 His return to cricket was promising, with a six-wicket haul in the second Test against South Africa.
-He was the highest wicket-taker for Bangladesh in the home Test series against India, and the second highest during the away tour to Zimbabwe.
+He was the highest wicket-taker for Bangladesh in the home Test series against India, and the second highest during the away tour of Zimbabwe.

 Rafique is also known as a handy, hard-hitting lower-order batsman.
-His 77 versus Kenya in May 1998 at Hyderabad was instrumental in Bangladesh's first ever ODI win against Kenya.
-With the ball, he took 3/56, and was adjudged the man of the match.
+His 77 runs versus Kenya in May 1998 at Hyderabad was instrumental in Bangladesh's first ever ODI win against Kenya.
+With the ball, he took three wickets for fifty six runs (3/56), and was adjudged the man of the match.
 He also scored a Test century against the West Indies in Bangladesh's drawn Test.
-Also he scored 65 against Australia in 2005–6, including six sixes.
+Also he scored 65 runs against Australia in 2005–6, including six sixes.

 He was instrumental in steering Bangladesh to a series whitewash against the Kenyans, and recorded his best match figures in Tests against Australia in a match they only narrowly lost.
 Rafique had a successful 2007 World Cup, taking eight wickets and helping Bangladesh to win games against India and South Africa.

 Rafique announced his international retirement on 7 February 2008.
 Bangladesh's home series against South Africa was his last for the national team.
 He became the first Bangladeshi to ever take the milestone of 100 test wickets by having Robin Peterson caught at first slip by Junaid Siddique on 1 March during the second test.
 Out of 53 players who have scored 1,000 runs and taken 100 wickets in Test cricket, Rafique was the first to have represented Bangladesh.